pingcap/docs-cn/tidb-binlog/upgrade-tidb-binlog.md

 # Upgrade TiDB Binlog

-This document introduces how to upgrade TiDB Binlog that is deployed with TiDB Ansible and deployed manually to the latest [cluster](/tidb-binlog/tidb-binlog-overview.md) version.
+This document introduces how to upgrade TiDB Binlog that is deployed manually to the latest [cluster](/tidb-binlog/tidb-binlog-overview.md) version.
 There is also a section on how to upgrade TiDB Binlog from an earlier incompatible version (Kafka/Local version) to the latest version.

-## Upgrade TiDB Binlog deployed with TiDB Ansible

-Follow the steps in this section if you deploy TiDB Binlog with [TiDB Ansible Playbook](https://github.com/pingcap/tidb-ansible).

-### Upgrade Pump

-First, upgrade the Pump component:

-1. Copy the new version of the binary `pump` file into the`({ resources_dir })/bin` directory.
-2. Execute the `ansible-playbook rolling_update.yml --tags=pump` command to perform a rolling update for Pump.

-### Upgrade Drainer

-Second, upgrade the Drainer component:

-1. Copy the new version of the binary `drainer` file into the`({ resources_dir })/bin` directory.
-2. Execute the `ansible-playbook stop_drainer.yml --tags=drainer` command.
-3. Execute the `ansible-playbook start_drainer.yml --tags=drainer` command.

 ## Upgrade TiDB Binlog deployed manually